-DIANA VREELAND – LEGENDARY EDITOR
+DIANA VREELAND – AN INDEPENDENT SPIRIT

 Diana Vreeland is compelling to watch on film – her independent attitude, spiritedness, uniqueness, her clipped almost incantory style of speaking, her body language – are brought fully to life in the documentary The Eye Has to Travel.

-With a frankness that is brutal she tells how her mother used to say, “It’s too bad that you have such a beautiful sister and you are so extremely ugly.”
+With frankness that is brutal she tells how her mother used to say, “It’s too bad that you have such a beautiful sister and you are so extremely ugly.”

 “I was always her ugly little monster,” she continues coolly.